Trinity Laban ensures that appropriate governance procedures and mechanisms are in place to oversee research involving

 If you are an external researcher considering a request to involve Trinity Laban staff or students in your research, please read the document Research Ethics information for external researchers.

-If you undertake research involving the participation of other people at any CUK institution, please refer to the CUK Ethics Procedure.
+If you undertake research involving the participation of other people at any CUK institution, please refer to the CUK ethics guidance.

-For Trinity Laban staff and students, these documents as well as further guidance on research ethics are available on Moodle.
+For Trinity Laban staff and students, these documents as well as important further guidance on research ethics are available on Moodle.